CyberSource/cybersource-plugins-commercetools/docs/API-Extension-Setup.md

 > **_NOTE:_** It is necessary to build the entire plugin.
 Whenever there is a change and that need to be reflected, run the following script for building the application

     npm run build

-### Run Unit Tests

-Unit tests can be executed with the following command

-	npm run cov